admiralyeoj/resume/resume.md

 <p class="date">July 2022 - June 2024</p>

-- **Backend Development & Feature Maintenance**: Using PHP and Laravel, to build and maintain new and existing features and APIs in proprietary WMS to enhance system functionality.
+- **Backend Development & Feature Maintenance**: I scoped and planned project, working across teams with front-end, designers and operations members to ensure features were built properly and to spec in a timely manner.
 - **Enterprise-Grade Systems**: Develop and manage enterprise-grade WMS and OMS applications capable of handling large data volumes, ensuring reliability and performance, removing manual processing, and Improving warehouse operations by at least 30%.
 - **Problem Solving & Debugging**: Utilize strong analytical abilities to debug and resolve issues within the existing codebase, maintaining system stability and performance, and increasing speed by as much as 40%.

-**Technologies used:** Using Laravel and MSSQL, I contributed to our proprietary Warehouse Management Software (WMS), ensuring smooth operations across our warehouses.
-I scoped and planned project features in Jira to maintain project visibility and mentored junior developers.
+**Technologies used:** Using PHP/Laravel, MSSQL, Redis, Javascript, and Vue.js, I contributed to our proprietary Warehouse Management Software (WMS), Order Management Software (OMS), and Product Information Management (PIM), ensuring smooth operations across our warehouses.
+Using Jira to manage the work in two-week sprints, I helped mentor junior developers to get projects done promptly.
+I also used SOAP, Rest, and GraphQL to create different API integrations.
 Often, I was the go-to person for resolving urgent issues when quick fixes were needed.

 ### Lead Web Developer